VATSAL-SOMALIYA/IPL---DATABASE-DBMS-/README.md

 o Record match information (date, teams, individual and team records, venue, and match status).
 2. Ball-by-Ball Data Tracking
-o Ball details include ball number, speed, runs scored, extras, six distance, and wicket details.
+o Ball details include ball number, speed, runs scored, extras, and wicket details.
 3. Player Information
 o Capture player details like name, role (batsman, bowler, all rounder), and stats.
-4. User Actions
-o Users can view match summaries, Most Valuable Player (batter), Most Valuable Player (bowler), ball-by-ball statistics and much more.
+4. Input data mostly requires manual entries for per ball enteries.
+The other data are taken into input via insertion queries.The purpose of making it into tables was to handle/use them for future stats.

 Conclusion:
 The T20 Cricket Match Ball-By-Ball Tracker DBMS project will provide detailed